top of page

 Authentic Madrid Taberna with interesting décor.

-Upon entering, you first encounter the entrance room with the displays of tapas and pintos on the bar and a couple of tables with tall chairs, suited mainly for standing.
-If you walk through the bar area, you will find more seating in the back room and basement.
+Upon entering, you first encounter the entrance room with displays of tapas and pintos on the bar and a couple of tables with tall chairs suited mainly for standing.
+Walking through the bar area, you will find more seating in the back room and basement.

 Have a good look at the history all around you.